meftaul/meftaul/README.md

 ### Hi there 👋

-I am an experienced Software Engineer with a demonstrated history of 8+ years of working in the information services industry.
 I have completed my masters in Applied Statistics and Data Science at Jahangirnagar University.
 I have industry experience as a developer in various languages and frameworks.
 My core programming strengths are in Java and Python.
 I have extensive experience in web frameworks such as Spring, databases like MySql.
 Also practicing microservice architechture and related technologies in my projects.